 At times, it’s hard to know what causes traffic congestion.
 There are everyday, unexpected problems such as car accidents, and ongoing issues such as construction.
 But in reality, however, there are some scientific things we can conclude about traffic congestion overall.

 Geotab is a world leader in telematic research and in particular, they lead in studying what telematics can tell us about traffic.
 Through their research, they’ve boiled down the causes of traffic congestion to four main categories.

 #1 – Environment (non-recurring)

 In essence, non-recurring environmental factors are the conditions, especially weather, under which we drive.
 Geotab reports:

 “Traffic collisions increase by around 50 percent during snow and rain.
-From rainy or foggy weather to the extreme snowstorm that stops drivers in their tracks, weather has an uncontrollable effect on not just traffic but road conditions as well.
-Even a gentle rain can make an impact if all drivers slow down together.”
+From rainy or foggy weather to the extreme snowstorm that stops drivers in their tracks, weather has an uncontrollable effect on not just traffic but road conditions as well.”

 They conclude that “bad weather is the main culprit in 15 percent of traffic congestion cases.”